mctrl/Hacktoberfest/README.md

 # Hacktoberfest2020
 This is a repo for Hacktoberfest

-Add a list of all the cool things dev you want to share
+Add a list of all the cool things you want to share Create a personal folder with your github username and create/share what you want inside